Definitions and interpretation

 All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.

 Before the Website places Cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
-By giving your consent to the placing of Cookies, you are enabling Stone Island Talk to provide a better experience and service to you.
+By giving your consent to the placing of Cookies, you are enabling THE SHOWROOM to provide a better experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of the Website may not function fully or as intended.

 This Website may place the following Cookies: